Interference of Temporally Distinguishable Photons Using Frequency-Resolved Detection

-The nonclassical interference of two or more photons in an optical network is the fundamental phenomenon enabling many algorithms used in linear optics quantum computing \cite{Knill2001,Carolan2015,Ladd2010,Pan2012}, quantum communications \cite{Bouwmeester1997,Mattle1996,Lo2014}, metrology \cite{Dowling2008,Lemos2014} and boson sampling \cite{Motes2014, Aaronson2013, Spagnolo2013b}.
-Quantum interference, for example, Hong-Ou-Mandel (HOM) and Shih-Alley interference \cite{Hong1987,Shih1988}, usually require photons which are identical in their temporal and spectral degrees of freedom.
+The nonclassical interference of two or more photons in an optical network is the fundamental phenomenon enabling many algorithms used in linear optics quantum computing \cite{Knill2001, Carolan2015, Ladd2010, Pan2012}, quantum communications \cite{Bouwmeester1997, Mattle1996, Lo2014}, metrology \cite{Dowling2008,Lemos2014} and boson sampling \cite{Motes2014, Aaronson2011, Spagnolo2013b}.
+Quantum interference, such as, Hong-Ou-Mandel (HOM) and Shih-Alley interference \cite{Hong1987,Shih1988}, usually requires photons that are identical in their temporal and spectral degrees of freedom.
 Any distinguishability in the photons at the detectors leads to a reduction in the interference.
-The difficulty in experimentally generating identical photons has recently prompted strong interest in developing “real world” optical networks enabling interference for nonidentical photons \cite{Legero2003, Legero2004, Tamma2015, Laibacher2018, Wang2018}.
-Recently, it was proposed that non-classical interference can be observed between photons completely distinguishable in time or frequency by exploiting correlation measurements in the corresponding conjugate parameter \cite{Tamma2015}.
-Remarkably, the interference can occur for any values of the input frequencies (or times) as long as the detector resolution in the conjugate parameter is sufficient to make the detectors `blind' to the spectral (or temporal, respectively) distinguishability of the photons.
-Furthermore, the temporal/spectral distinguishability can actually be used as a resource, for example, to reveal spectral properties of the input photons and the symmetries of the optical network \cite{Tamma2015,Laibacher2018}.
+The difficulty in experimentally generating identical photons has prompted strong interest in developing “real world” optical networks enabling the interference of nonidentical photons \cite{Legero2003, Legero2004}.
+Recently, it was shown that nonclassical interference can be observed between photons completely distinguishable in time or frequency by exploiting correlation measurements in the corresponding conjugate parameter \cite{Zhao2014, Vittorini2014, Tamma2015, Laibacher2018, Wang2018}.
+Remarkably, the interference can occur for any values of the input frequencies (or times) as long as the detector resolution in the conjugate parameter is sufficient to make the detectors `blind' to the spectral (or temporal) distinguishability of the photons.
+Furthermore, the temporal or spectral distinguishability can actually be used as a resource, for example, to reveal spectral properties of the input photons and the symmetries of the optical network \cite{Tamma2015,Laibacher2018}.